OpenLiberty/cloud-hosted-guides/instructions/cloud-hosted-guide-liberty-deep-dive/instructions.md

 ## Conclusion

-Thanks for trying the Open Liberty Masterclass.
+Thanks for trying the Open Liberty deep dive class.
 If you're interested in finding out more, please visit the [Open Liberty website](http://openliberty.io), and for more hands-on experience, why not try the [Open Liberty Guides](http://openliberty.io/guides).